 Universidad de Buenos Aires: One of the oldest, largest (over 200,000 students), and most prestigious public institutions in Latin America, its history of social activism and political opposition during the era of dictatorship resulted in a decline from which it is now emerging.
 Students enroll in one of two faculties: humanities (FILO: filosofía y letras) or social sciences (FSOC: ciencias sociales).
 While UBA is a typical large urban university, coursework is nonetheless widely regarded as among the most demanding available; students are highly motivated and socially involved; and many courses are equivalent to two U.S. college courses.
 To view available courses click here.
 Under the Oferta Académica heading in the left-hand column, click the Carreras de grado link.
 Select either the "Ciencias Sociales" or "Filosofia y Letras" icon, scroll down to a subject you wish to take, and click the plan de estudios link to view a description of the department and its courses.

 Universidad Torcuato di Tella: Located in the residential district of Belgrano, UTDT is a small (1,600 student) private, non-profit undergraduate- and graduate-level institution born of a highly respected foundation and research institute a decade ago.
 It is a demanding, rigorous, and specialized program, and the majority of its teachers are full-time teachers and researchers on the U.S. model, most of whom hold PhDs, often from Europe or the Americas.
 Operated on the Argentine educational model, it is especially strong in the social sciences, particularly economics, political science, and international relations, as well as a recently added, and very strong history program.
-To access available courses, first select a departamento, then select a carrera de grado, and finally the plan de estudios within your selection.
+To access available courses, select a department from this link or click a department below:

 Universidad Nacional de Córdoba: Founded in 1613, UNC is the oldest university in Argentina, and one of the oldest in the Americas.
 Centrally located in the city of Córdoba, the university is made up of 110,000 undergraduate and graduate students.
 UNC is truly a multidisciplinary university made up of twelve different schools including architecture, natural sciences, economics, humanities, mathematics, languages and psychology.
-To access available courses, click on Estudios near the top of the page, and then click Grado.
-From there, you may select a department under any of the facultades and view course listings.
+To access available click here for a PDF list of all departments.
+Click a department link and scroll down to find available courses.